microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ### Estimator and search space

 The estimator list can contain one or more estimator names, each corresponding to a built-in estimator or a custom estimator.
 Each estimator has a search space for hyperparameter configurations.
+FLAML supports both classical machine learning models and deep neural networks.

 #### Estimator
 * Built-in estimator.